 6There was a man sent from God whose name was John.
 7He came as a witness to testify concerning that light so that through him all might believe.
 8He himself was not the light; he came only as a witness to the light.John 1:6-8

 John the Baptist was no ordinary man.
 In Luke 7, Jesus says, “28I tell you, among those born of women, there is no one greater than John; yet the one who is least in the kingdom of God is greater than he.”
 Jesus explains that John’s purpose was to tell everyone about himself (Jesus), that he is the Messiah, the Christ promised to us by God through the prophets of old.

-As John began to preach and baptise, many thought that he was the fulfillment of this promise (see, for example, Deuteronomy 18:15).
-He assures everyone that he wasn’t even worthy to untie the straps of Jesus’ sandals.
+As John began to preach and baptise, many thought that he fulfilled this promise (see, for example, Deuteronomy 18:15).
+But, instead, he assures everyone that he isn’t even worthy to untie the straps of Jesus’ sandals.

 In Malachi 4:5-6, we read,

 5See, I will send the prophet Elijah [John the Baptist] to you before that great and dreadful day of the Lord comes.
 6He will turn the hearts of the parents to their children, and the hearts of the children to their parents; or else I will come and strike the land with total destruction.

 In Isaiah 40:3, we see that the voice of one calling “In the wilderness prepare the way for the Lord” is that of John the Baptist.